twixter51/MyBoard/README.md

 --(7.1) Fixed User Storage not being updated accordingly.
 Also cleaned up unused code statements.

+--(7.1) Small update, payment subscription finalized, all I need to do is update fields now and add indicators

 # Bugs that need fixing / Things being worked on:

 - add guest feature (100%)